-I’m a big fan of Garry Winogrand.1 I consider his approach to photography one of the purest and most honest.
-Not only his work is outstanding, but I also consider his attitude towards photography the most inspiring and one of the few, true artistic approach.
+I’m a big fan of Garry Winogrand.1 I consider his approach one of the purest and most honest.
+Not only is his work outstanding, but I also consider his attitude toward photography the most inspiring and one of the few, true artistic approaches.

 The point with Winogrand is that the very photograph is somehow secondary, what really matters to him is to observe how the (American) society changes throughout the years.

-He wasn’t interested in composition or beauty in a canonical way, what did really matter to him was the human element: behaviors, expressions, gestures.
+He wasn’t interested in composition or beauty in a canonical way, what really mattered to him was the human element: behaviors, expressions, and gestures.

 You could say that I’m a student of photography, and I am — but really I’m a student of America.”

 In this interesting video Bridging the Gap: Classical Art Designed for Photographers, Adam Marelli shows a famous photograph by Garry Winogrand.
 Marelli explains how the brightest area in the photo is the least interesting:

 The strongest visual element in this whole piece is this kind of hourglass shape.